vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 - In order of creation date

 *** =hint
-By default, `ORDER BY` behaves as if it was using the `ASC` keyword.
+By default, `ORDER BY` behaves as if it was used with the `ASC` keyword.

 *** =sct
 ```{python}